typesupply/opentype-cookbook/readme.md

     } Letters;

 ### Classes

-- inline
-- define
-- reference
+You'll often run into situations where you want use a group of glyphs in a rule.
+These groups are called classes and they are defined with a list of glyphs names or class names inside of brackets.

+    [A E I O U Y]

+Classes can have a name assigned to them so that they can be used more than once.
+Class names follow the general naming rules and they are always preceded with an @.
+To create a named class you set the name, then an =, then the class definition and end it with a semicolon.

+    @vowels = [A E I O U Y];

+After a class has been defined, it can be referenced by name.

+    @vowels

+(Is this the place to talk about inline classes or should that be in the sub and pos sections?)

 ### General Naming Rules

 A name for a glyph, class or lookup must adhere to the following constraints:

 - No more than 31 characters in length.
-- Use characters in A-Z a-z 0-9 . _.
+- Only use characters in A-Z a-z 0-9 . _
-- Must not start with a number or period.
+- Must not start with a number or a period.

 You should avoid naming anything with the same name as a [reserved keyword](http://www.adobe.com/devnet/opentype/afdko/topic_feature_file_syntax.html#2.c).
 If you do need to name a glyph with one of these names, precede an reference to the glyph with a \.
 But, really, try to avoid needing to do this.